Speed, fatigue and alcohol remain the main causes of death and injury on Australian roads.

 The Australian Road Rules and other driving laws are currently based on the principle that a human driver is in control of the vehicle.
 For example, Australian Road Rule 297 provides that “a driver must not drive a vehicle unless the driver has proper control.”
 The terms “control” and “proper control” are not defined in the road rules.

-In its policy paper titled “Changing driving laws to support autonomous vehicles May 2018” the National Transport Commission summarises levels 3, 4 and 5 as follows:
+In its policy paper titled “Changing driving laws to support autonomous vehicles May 2018” the National Transport Commission summarizes Levels 3, 4 and 5 as follows:

 - Develop national guidelines governing conditions for trials of autonomous vehicles.
 This is complete.